Cervical Medial Branch Blocks (MBB) | Testing & Diagnostic Procedures | Neck Pain

 After the procedure:

 Your skin will be cleansed and a bandage applied as necessary.
-You will be taken to an observation area and monitored for any adverse reactions, which are very rare.
+You will be taken to an observation area and monitored for any adverse reactions which are very rare.
 Your usual pain will be re-assessed and documented.
-You may be given additional medications for pain following the procedure.
+You will be given a pain diary to further document your pain upon discharge from the center.
+It is extremely important for your treatment that you complete and return the pain diary.

 Side effects or complications:

 Side effects are generally minimal and can include increased discomfort, local bruising, headache, nausea, fainting or dizziness.
 These symptoms are usually short-lived and will resolve themselves.
-More severe complications are rare such as infection, allergic reaction, nerve injury or spinal cord injury.
+More severe complications are rare such as infection, allergic reaction, or nerve injury.